phil-stein/mooh_engine/README.md

  - [ ] occlusion culling
  - [ ] batch renderer
  - [ ] lod system ?

+## sus amogus
+ - when parenting broke and i fixed it by setting 'is_moved' in 'state_update_global_model()' it worked before and something changed in the code that made it no longer work that way what exactly changed ???

 ## organization
  - [ ] factor out cubemap creating from assetm